 There are no strict requirements for what should go in your footer, but chances are many visitors in need of the above info will scroll straight to the bottom.
-To give these users a quality experience consistent with the rest of your website, try enhancing your footer with specialized WordPress plugins.
-Here, we’ve compiled 7 of our favorites to tailor your footer to match your website’s look, feel, and function.
+To give these users a quality experience consistent with the rest of your website, try enhancing your footer with a specialized WordPress plugin.
+We’ve compiled our favorites so that your footer matches your website’s look, feel, and function.

-Insert Headers and Footers is easy to install, set up, and place code inside, and it works seamlessly with your other plugins and active theme.
+Insert Headers and Footers is easy to install, set up, and place code inside, and it works seamlessly with your other plugins and your active theme.
 In fact, you don’t need to edit your theme files at all, and if you decide to switch themes you won’t lose your custom footer code.
-This presents an advantage over customizing your footer through the theme itself, rather than a plugin.
+This presents an advantage over customizing your footer through the theme itself.

-The Head, Footer and Post Injections plugin is another free and useful tool for adding custom code to the footer section of your site.
-The process is as simple as installing and activating the plugin, then pasting your desired code into the plugins code field.
+The Head Footer Code Manager plugin is another free and useful tool for adding custom code to the footer section of your site.
+The process is as simple as installing and activating the plugin, creating a “Snippet,” and pasting your desired code into the code field.

-With this plugin, you’re not restricted to the footer section — Head, Footer and Post Injections lets you add code to any part of a page or post, including the header, sidebar, or within content.
+With this plugin, you’re not restricted to the footer section — Head Footer Code Manager lets you add code to any part of a page or post using a shortcode generated by the plugin.
+You can include code in the header, sidebar, or within content.
+You can also change the settings so that the code shows across the entire site, on only one category, or on specific post types.
 This bonus is helpful if you want to add a display ad or CTA in a more visible location for visitors.

 With Monarch, you can place customizable social media sharing buttons and CTAs just about anywhere on your site, including the footer region — use this section to channel more traffic to your social media profiles with simple but effective social media buttons.
 All of these buttons are mobile-responsive, which is essential for any social-media-based tool.

-Another free WordPress footer solution, YITH Footer Banner is among the most straightforward options on this list.
-This plugin adds a banner along the bottom of your screen, which you can populate with a display ad, CTA, signup, or plain text.
-The banner is sticky, meaning it stays on the user’s screen as they scroll, but users can hide this banner with a click if they’d prefer.
+Another WordPress footer solution, myStickymenu is among the most straightforward options on this list.
+Though it’s mainly known as a sticky navigation bar plugin, it can also be used to add a welcome banner to the bottom of your screen, which you can populate with a message, CTA, or sign-up prompt.
+The banner is sticky, meaning it stays on the user’s screen as they scroll.
+Users can hide this banner with a click if they’d prefer.

-If your footer contains a healthy amount of information, you might deem it best to split your footer into multiple subsections, each containing related information within.
+If your footer contains a healthy amount of information, you might deem it best to split your footer into multiple subsections, each containing related information.
 If so, the free plugin Footer Mega Grid Columns can help you apply a grid layout to your footer with minimal coding.

 You’ve probably noticed — and might be irked by — the footer credit that appears across your website.
 This is the credit that tells users your website is “powered by WordPress.”
 Obviously, your users care about you, not your CMS, so who really wants this distraction?